patricksurry/advent-forth/README.md

 The word `play` is defined in [src/advent.fs](src/advent.fs), built on words in the other files `src/*.fs`.
-These correspond closely to the original C files with various small adaptations noted in the code.
+These correspond closely to the original C files with as noted in the code.
-All of the Forth source is combined and pre-processed to a single file `data/advent_fpp.fs` by [scripts/fpp.py](scripts/fpp.py).
+All of the Forth source is combined and minified to a single file `data/advent_fpp.fs` by [scripts/fpp.py](scripts/fpp.py).
-This resolves includes, inlines constants and trims extraneous whitepsace.
-This minification ensures that the source code is small enough to load and compile, and that the compiled code is compact enough to leave space for the compressed game data in `data/advent.dat`.
+This ensures that the source code is small enough to load and compile, and that the compiled code is compact enough to leave space for the compressed game data in `data/advent.dat`.

 The game has been reasonably well tested, including automated playthroughs in `tests/excursion*.txt`.
-These compare output between the C and Forth versions which identified a few bugs or omissions in the C code.
+These compare output between the C and Forth versions which identified a few bugs and omissions in the C code.
-For example automated hints were missing and added back in Forth.
+For example the hint system was missing in C but added back in Forth.
-A couple of open issues are listed in [TODO.md](TODO.md): pull requests are welcome.
+A couple of remaining issues are noted in [TODO.md](TODO.md): pull requests are welcome.

 Enjoy!